schanbaek/eif3_par-clip/README.md

 ## Snakefile
 This Snakefile is generated for preprocessing of raw sequencing data and map the processed sequences to L1Hs sequence.
 Snakefile pipelines multiple commands automatically.
 It can be downloaded from https://snakemake.readthedocs.io/en/stable/ with detailed manuals.
 Instructions for the programs that used in Snakefile can be found in "instructions.md".
+Typical running time is ~2h for each file with normal desktop computer.

 ## eIF_PAR-CLIP_analysis.ipynb
 Snakefile ends up with the bam file as final output.
 This jupyter notebook codes analyze PAR-CLIP clusters within LINE1 sequence, particularly from 5' UTR and m6A-mapped sites by using the bam files.
 Jupyter notebook can be installed from https://jupyter.org/.
+Typical runing time is <1h for normal desktop computer.

+## Run demo
+You can run demo input file after small edition in Snakefile.
+- Samples -> ['eif3a_rep1.demo']
+- rawdata -> directory where you saved demo input file Expected output is bam file (eif3a_rep1.demo.bam).
+It will ends in <10 minutes.

 ## References
 [1] Lee, A., Kranzusch, P., and Cate, J. (2015). eIF3 targets cell-proliferation messenger RNAs for translational activation or repression.
 Nature 522 (7554), 111-114.